Adenosperma1/python_map_plant_collections/README.md

-Map plant collection records downloaded from Australian Virtual Herbarium (https://avh.chah.org.au) and create a list of collections formated for Nuytsia Journal.
+Map plant collection records downloaded from Australian Virtual Herbarium (https://avh.chah.org.au) and create a text file for each species containing a list of collections formated for Nuytsia Journal.

 example map: